uclh-criu/test-uclh-research-discovery/contribute/project_submission.md

 Once you have forked the repository, you can start adding your project.
 The pages for each project are kept in separate folders under `/_projects`.
 Start by creating a new folder for your project containing an `index.md` file.

-### index.md
+### The `index.md` file

 Whilst you might be used to making a new folder before creating the files that go in it, GitHub doesn't actually let you create an empty folder, so you need to create both the folder and your first file at the same time.
 Every project folder must include a file called index.md, which serves as the landing page for your project, so that's probably the best place to start:

 1. From the main page of the forked repository, select the `_projects` folder from the file explorer table. ![Select _projects]({{'assets/images/new_project_1.png' | relative_url}})

 2. From within this folder, click *Add file > Create new file* ![Add file > Create new file]({{'assets/images/new_project_2.png' | relative_url}})

 3. At the top of the page you'll see an empty box with the placeholder text "Name your file...".
 Enter the name of the new folder you'd like to create:<br>**The name of the folder will be used to generate the title for your project (see below for how to override this)**<br>![Enter a folder name]({{'assets/images/new_project_3.png' | relative_url}})<br> followed by a forward slash `/`, and then the name of the file `index.md`:<br>![Enter file name]({{'assets/images/new_project_4.png' | relative_url}})

 4. You can now start writing a lay summary of your project written in [markdown](https://en.wikipedia.org/wiki/Markdown) format in the text box below.
 You can include as much detail as you like, but you also have the option to add additional pages if you'd like to split things up into separate sections (see *Extra content* below).

 5. When you'd like to save your progress, click "Commit changes...".
 In the pop-up enter whatever short message you think is appropriate to describe the changes you've made, then click "Commit changes".
 6. To edit an existing file, locate and click on it in the GitHub repository's file explorer, then select the pencil icon from the right of the toolbar:![Edit file icon]({{'assets/images/edit_file.png' | relative_url}})

 If you're new to markdown:

-* Whilst editing a mardown file you can switch between the *Preview* and *Edit* views to get a sense of how your markdown content is going to appear on the page.
+- Whilst editing a mardown file you can switch between the *Preview* and *Edit* views to get a sense of how your markdown content is going to appear on the page.
-* This [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you get started.
+- This [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you get started.

-### metadata.yml
+### The `metadata.yml` file

 Your project folder must also include a `metadata.yml` file which adds information about your project.
 The file, written in [yaml format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), can include a list of project authors (required), the title, and its status.

 An example metadata.yml file might look like this:

 ```yaml
 title: Nature vs Nurture the UCLH Perspective
 status: ongoing